Nervous System Healing: 7 Natural Somatic Rituals

 Why It Helps: A long, slow exhale is a direct message to your nervous system to downshift from fight-or-flight into rest-and-digest.
 It is one of the quickest and most effective ways to invite a state of calm.

-The Orienting Gaze: Finding Safety in Your Space
+Nervous System Healing and the Orienting Gaze: Finding Safety in Your Space

 The way you see your surroundings speaks directly to your body’s sense of safety.